pvakaris/tracery-plusplus/README.md

 - .CAPITALIZE - capitalizes all the letters in the word
 - .ed - gives the verb a past tense
 - .s - adds s at the end of the word to make it plural

+## How to use

+1. Import this project using Import --> Git --> Projects from Git -->
+2. Open Java Perspective from Window --> Perspective --> Open Perspective --> Java

 ## Authors